-We started refreshing our performance engagement methodology in 2020-21, which includes updating our strategic engagement planning approach.
-This approach will help us identify risk-based topics and design risk-based engagement activities that promote accountability, drive improvement and are significant to the Victorian Parliament, public sector and community.
+We started refreshing our performance engagement methodology in 2020-21, this project was put on hold during 2021-22 with a revised completion target in late 2023.
+We have completed our methodology for our strategic engagement planning.
+In 2022-23 we will undertake a post-implementation review of our strategic planning and refresh.
+This approach helps us identify risk-based topics and design risk-based engagement activities that promote accountability, drive improvement and are significant to the Victorian Parliament, public sector and community.